meejah/AutobahnPython/examples/twisted/wamp/basic/README.md

 ## Running Crossbar Locally

-If you want to use your own local [Crossbar](http://crossbar.io) instance you must have a Python2-based virtualenv and `pip install crossbar`.
-See also [crossbar.io's platform-specific installation instructions](http://crossbar.io/docs/Local-Installation/).
+If you want to use your own local [Crossbar](http://crossbar.io) instance you must have a Python2-based virtualenv and `pip install crossbar` in it.
+See also [crossbar.io's platform-specific installation instructions](http://crossbar.io/docs/Local-Installation/) as you may need to install some native libraries as well.

 Once you have crossbar installed, create a directory for your crossbar configuration and logs.
 For example::